sweattep/modern_quotes/README.md

 >I didn't get that power from guns cuz there are no guns in jail.
 I got that power from books, and from thinking, and by strategizing

+>The Sydney Local Health District, which is part of NSW Health, said an error had led to the entire year 12 cohort at St Joseph's being vaccinated, instead of just the Aboriginal students.

+>The four and five-year-old children, who are too young for any approved COVID-19 vaccine, were apparently given full adult doses.
+The parents say both children were showing signs of heart issues, and the younger child has been sick with a fever and a cough.

+>My daughter's arm is constantly sore,' said Smalls.
+'She can barely lift it.
+Constantly having headaches and her asthma has been triggered.'

 >Personal guarantees can wipe you out

 >The idea was to make writing simple web pages, and especially weblog entries, as easy as writing an email